Mazda RX-8: Shinka

 In 2005 and 2006, Mazda introduced the first special edition of the RX-8 called "Sports Prestige Limited" in Japan and "Shinka" in North America.
 The Shinka takes its name from the Japanese word meaning "transformation" or "evolution".
 Marketed as a more luxurious grand touring model, it came with Black Cherry in 05 and Various Special exterior colors in 06.
 Sand color parchment leather and suede interior along with subtly chromed 18-inch wheels.
 Out of the total production of 2,150 vehicles, 1,357 were produced for the North American market.
 The most significant mechanical change were slightly revised Bilstein shocks and suspension cross member injected with urethane foam to improve ride quality.

 Evolve

 Launched in 2006, the 'Evolve' was the first special edition for the UK.
-The new model was named after the original Mazda concept car seen in Detroit in 2000 and was limited to a production run of just 500 cars.
+The new model was named after the original Mazda concept car seen in Detroit in 2000 and was limited to a production run of 500 cars.

 Based on the 228 hp high-power version, it had several unique exterior features.
 These include a choice of two exclusive exterior colors (Copper Red Mica 400 and Phantom Blue Mica 100), unique dark silver 18 × 8J alloy wheels, a polished aluminum Rotary crest on the front air dam, dark silver bezel headlamps, sports door mirrors, polished aluminum side air outlet fins, Rotary branded B-pillar trims, chrome exhaust surrounds.

 Inside, the Evolve features unique stone leather and alcantara sporty seat trim, plus black leather-wrapped steering wheel, gear knob and hand-brake lever.